Katz Dogs Mobile Veterinary Clinic

 Wellness Examination

-Veterinary wellness exams are routine checkups designed to keep pets healthy, detect problems early, and guide preventive care.
-Here’s what is typically discussed:
+Veterinary wellness exams are routine checkups designed to keep pets healthy, detect problems early, and guide preventive veterinary care.
+During these visits, whether at-home veterinary care or in-home veterinary visits, here’s what is typically discussed:

 1. Physical Examination